JetBrains/teamcity-sdk-docs/topics/spa-ui-plugins.md

 mvn package
 ```

-Let's build the Demo plugin and see the result and apply it to the TeamCity.
+Let's build the Demo plugin and apply it to the TeamCity.
 You will see the addition in the sidebar.

 <img src="spa-plugins-1.png" thumbnail-same-file="true" thumbnail="true" alt="Simple sidebar plugin"/>